ucsd-ets/datahub-docker-stack/README.md

 2. `cd images`
 3. `export TEST_IMAGE=MYIMAGE` replace `MYIMAGE` with your locally built image name
 4. `pytest tests_common` as an example

-### Overview of the Repository
-We Use github workflow to builds new images if their is any change in the images or addtional images are added.
-.github:-
-The main.yml file contains the steps to build the image

-Image:-
-- Folder containing the images and each images has its own docker file, test folder for test scripts.
-- Spec.yml file is important file where the dependecy of the image and build information specified for an image.

-Model:-
-- Deprecated

-scripts:-
-- All code for project
-Tests:-
-- Contains the test file for testing the submodule
-- used with pytest can be called with pytest test_*.py

 ## Artifacts